-- Step 1: The student submits an international conference scholarship request form from the TGGS Academic Affairs Office.
+Step 1: The student submits an international conference scholarship request form from the TGGS Academic Affairs Office.
 The submission of this request form can be done after your conference abstract/paper has been accepted for the oral presentation/poster.
 In addition, it must be at least one to two months prior the registration of the conference.
 The registration fee cannot be reimbursed if the registration date is prior the approval date.
 (See the TGGS Request Form for International Conference Scholarship (TG92).
-The application basically consists of TGGS request form, information on international conference and abstract, - Step 2: After the approval, the student can register for the conference and arrange for travelling and accommodation.
+The application basically consists of TGGS request form, information on international conference and abstract, more documents can be attached if needed.)

+- Step 2: After the approval, the student can register for the conference and arrange for travelling and accommodation.
 All charges will be paid in advanced by the student first.
 After attending the conference, the student will receive the reimbursement.
 Note that the official receipt is required for the reimbursement; the electronic receipt is not acceptable.
-If the student needs a letter for applying VISA to attend the conference, please tick the option in the form and submit the TGGS Request Form for Student Certification for Visa Application (TG95). - Step 3: The student must immediately submit the Publication Submission when returning back to TGGS in order to receive the reimbursement and fulfill the graduation requirement.(See the Publication Submission Form (TG81), the copy of conference proceeding and conference certificate are required.)
+If the student needs a letter for applying VISA to attend the conference, please tick the option in the form and submit the TGGS Request Form for Student Certification and Unofficial TGGS Transcript (TG93). - Step 3: The student must immediately submit the Publication Submission when returning back to TGGS in order to receive the reimbursement and fulfill the graduation requirement.
+(See the Publication Submission Form (TG81), the copy of conference proceeding and conference certificate are required.)